DennisMoschina/Tools/README.md

 The oscilloscope is also capable of recording data to examine it afterwards.
 To start a recording simply press the R key on your keyboard.
 To stop the recording press S. To view the recorded data press P and to quit press Q. When the recorded data is displayed, you can zoom by pressing + and - and you can move through the recorded data by pressing the arrow keys.
+The yellow line is a reference, which can be moved by up and dow keys in order to get a specific voltage.
 </p>